middlebury/styleguide/_editorial/c.md

 - Anderson Freeman Resource Center (AFC)
 - Center for Careers and Internships (CCI)
-- Center for Community Engagement
+- Center for Community Engagement (CCE)
 - Center for Comparative Study of Race and Ethnicity (CCSRE)
-- Center for Creativity, Innovation, and Social Entrepreneurship
+- Center for Creativity, Innovation, and Social Entrepreneurship (CCISE)
 - Center for Teaching, Learning, and Research (CTLR)
 - Chellis Women’s Resource Center
 - Franklin Environmental Center at Hillcrest